 The MDiv specializes in biblical interpretation and Christian theological heritage with a view towards building the Kingdom of God impacting culture and society.
 MDiv students should be able to defend and articulate the Christian ethical and theological system, produce scholarly biblical and theological research, and integrate these principles in all aspects of ministry leadership, development and administration and theological research.

-MDiv Degree Profile

-Completion Time 3 years

 Tuition / Credit \$285 per credit

 Full-Time Status 6 credits

 Credits 76 credits

 Academic Requirements A BA degree from an accredited institution.
 2.75 GPA minimum (Below 2.75 = Provisional Acceptance) Must be currently active in ministry.

 MDiv Goals